sylwiapytko/PartyPlanningApp/README.md

 # PartyPlanningApp
-Java application supporting planning of a party.
+Java application to assist planning of a party.
 Project done for education purposes.
 Finished in June 2016